 • Go to Tools.

-• Select Nuget Package Manger and Then Package Manager Console.
+• Select Nuget Package Manger and Then select Package Manager Console and hit enter.

 • Install Entity Framework using the install-package command.